vishalmhjn/actrys/README.md

-# actrys (Automated Calibration for TRaffic SImulations)
+# actrys (Automated Calibration for TRaffic Simulations)
 Copyright 2020-2023 Vishal Mahajan

 <b>actrys</b> is a Python-based platform to calibrate the traffic simulations in SUMO.